theNewDynamic/how-the-icc-works.org/_referrals-and-communication/un-security-council-referral.md

 In February 2011, the UNSC referred the situation in Libya to the ICC.

-Where a permanent member of the UNSC vetoes the referral of a country to the ICC, the ICC cannot investigate.
+Where a permanent member of the UNSC vetoes a resolution to refer a situation to the ICC, the ICC cannot investigate.
 The permanent members of the UNSC are China, France, Russia, the USA, and the UK.
-In May 2014, Russia and China vetoed the referral of the situation in Syria to the ICC.
+In May 2014, Russia and China vetoed the referral of Syria to the ICC.

 &nbsp;